tomgxz/Kraken/REPORT.md

   <img alt="Selected section with action button" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/6.2_draganddrop_addsection_actionbuttons.png?raw=true" width=600/>

   It can also successfully duplicate and delete the section.
-Whilst it can also add the `data-kraken-locked` data tag to it, at the moment this does nothing.
+Whilst it can also add the `data-kraken-locked` data tag, this does nothing at the moment.

 #### Resizing Text Elements

   Next up, I implemented the resizing functionality for text elements.
-There are two different versions of it: one for horizontal resizing (for elements such as text), and one for 2D resizing (for elements such as images).
-The horizontal resizing is useful for elements such as text as it means that the text will automatically add linebreaks where necessary, so two resize points are all that is required.
-As such, there is a selector in the JavaScript code that checks for the `data-kraken-editable-text` tag to see whether the element needs four corners or two.
+It has two different versions: horizontal resizing (for elements such as text) and 2D resizing (for elements such as images).
+The horizontal resizing is useful for elements such as text as it means that the text will automatically add linebreaks where necessary, so two resize points are all required.
+As such, a selector in the JavaScript code checks for the `data-kraken-editable-text` tag to see whether the element needs four corners or two.

-  The system of generating the element control box is broke up into a lot of functions that each generate individual parts of the element or combine them together.
+  The system of generating the element control box is broken up into many functions that each generate individual parts of the element or combine them.

-  The code makes use of the functions `resizable` and `draggable`, which are defined at the start of the code, similarly to `siteroot`, `elements`, and `sections`.
-They return a list of all the resizalbe and draggable elements respectively, based on criteria that considers tags such as `data-preview` and `data-locked`.
+  The code uses the functions `resizable` and `draggable`, defined at the start of the code, similarly to `siteroot`, `elements`, and `sections`.
+They return a list of all the resizable and draggable elements based on criteria that consider tags such as `data-preview` and `data-locked`.
 Functions are used instead of repeatedly calling the `document.querySelectorAll` function as it means that the query used is only written once, making it easy to edit should some aspect of the syntax change.

 ##### changes to /static/js/site-edit.js
   ```js